sulu/SuluCommunityBundle/Resources/doc/8-password-reset.md

 ## email

-After the user submitted the password reset form he will receive a email.
+After the user submitted the password reset form he will receive an email.

 **Example Template**: